 1 |

 TimescaleDB partitions its tables into chunks.
-Although the default size is constrained to seven days, it can however be varied to any time range desired.
+Although the default size is constrained to seven days, it can be varied to any desired time range.

-For the purposes of this blog, and because I’m using small data sets, the chunk interval for table t_timescale is set at 10 minutes:
+For the purposes of this blog, and because I am using small data sets, the chunk interval for table t_timescale is set to 10 minutes:

 |